 Include the legal name and address of both the buyer and seller.

 2. Describe the Motorcycle

 Include the make, model, year, color, VIN, and other relevant motorcycle details.

 Include the purchase price for the motorcycle in both spelled-out and numerical form.

 4. Include Any Warranties

-If you’re offering a warranty for the motorcycle, state the terms of the warranty on the bill of sale.
+If you’re offering a motorcycle warranty, state the terms on the bill of sale.